Fabio-FG/earthquake-system/README.md

 # Realtime Quake

-An app to check realtime earthquake that are happening all over the world!
+An app to check realtime earthquakes that are happening all over the world!

 ### Pre-requirements